pablo-munoz/gitflow-experiments/README.md

 allowing new features to continue being developed, although this features will not become part of the release, and will have to wait for a future release to be included in.

+## Fixing mistakes on release branches

+To fix a bug or mistake branch, simply correct the release branch.
+Once the release branch has been deemed worthy, it is merged both into master and develop, so both (the clients and the developers) will get to use the most complete version of the code.